The right to health is a fundamental human right. It means the right of everyone to the highest attainable standard of physical and mental health.

 - childhood experience

-To ensure everyone enjoys the right to health, all such facilities, goods and services must be:
+To ensure everyone enjoys the right to health, all of these things must be

 - of equal quality.